techthevote/techthevote.github.io/faq.md

 <div class="page-title">
   Frequently Asked Questions
   <div class="inner playbook">
-      Learn more about TechTheVote.org, the basics of the election, and why this election is so important.
+      Learn more about TechTheVote.org, the basics of the election, and why this election is so important
   </div>
 </div>